Find Affordable College Courses

 You’ll be in good company if you decide to attend Clemson University.
 It ranked #4 on our 2023 Best Value Chemical Engineering Master’s Degree Schools in the Southeast Region list.
 Clemson is a fairly large public school located in the suburb of Clemson.

 You’ll join some of the best and brightest minds around you if you attend North Carolina A & T State University.
 The school came in at #5 on this year’s Best Value Chemical Engineering Master’s Degree Schools in the Southeast Region list.
-NC A&T is a fairly large public school located in the city of Greensboro.
+NC A&T is a large public school located in the large city of Greensboro.

-Read full report on Chemical Engineering at North Carolina A & T State University
+Full Chemical Engineering at North Carolina A & T State University Report

 Georgia Tech also made our Best Chemical Engineering Master’s Degree Schools in the Southeast Region list, coming in at #2.